dotQ-Research/qaif-hashi/README.md

 - Python
 - Pygame

+## Acknowledgement

 # Future Plans

-1. The game can be adapted to a different Bell pair but that will require a reinterpretation of the results of the parity measurements.
+- [ ] The game can be adapted to a different Bell pair but that will require a reinterpretation of the results of the parity measurements.
 This add some unecessary complexity.
-2. We could also consider the case of Phase Flip errors, it will not change the principes of the game
+- [ ] We could also consider the case of Phase Flip errors, it will not change the principes of the game
+- [ ] we can increase difficulty in the future game levels by implementing More qubits + larger grids.
+- [ ] we can increase difficulty by implementing Harder to deduce types of error and larger number of errors in the map.